-We are always on a trance, on an auto pilot, rushing through life not fully aware of ourselves nor our surroundings.
+We are always on a trance, on an autopilot, rushing through life not fully aware of ourselves nor our surroundings.
 Our relationship with life is determined by goals, it could be a simple goal such as brushing our teeth or a major one like running a marathon or making our 1st million.
 We keep looking into the future visualizing the goals that we want to achieve and then looking back to the past recalling achievements and failures.
 We keep monitoring any discrepancies between the plans and our progress.
 Our sense of content and who we are comes from achievements.
 The fear of missing out controls every moment and stops us from enjoying that moment.

 But if that’s “doing”, then what is “being”?

-Being is a more passive way in surfing life, and I know that we have a negative connotation to the word “passive”, but this is different.
+Being is a more passive way of surfing life, and I know that we have a negative connotation to the word “passive”, but this is different.
 “Being” is simply existing, being aware of your own presence, being fully present in your body with all the senses awake, with harmony and continuity with your surroundings.
 Passive in the sense of not having an agenda, nor goals, nor an intention to change anything neither in yourself nor your surroundings at that specific moment.
-It is complete surrender, a humble acceptance of whatever is there with a genuine interest and no judgement.
+It is complete surrender, a humble acceptance of whatever is there with a genuine interest and no judgment.

-Its leads us to a more internal reflection and it allows us to be content with less as our sense of being doesn’t come from achievements nor possessions.
+It leads us to a more internal reflection and it allows us to be content with less as our sense of being doesn’t come from achievements nor possessions.